 Central African Republic recorded a Government Budget deficit equal to 2.40 percent of the country's Gross Domestic Product in 2019. source: Bank of Central African States

-Government Budget in Central African Republic averaged -0.44 percent of GDP from 2002 until 2019, reaching an all time high of 9 percent of GDP in 2006 and a record low of -6.30 percent of GDP in 2013.
+Government Budget in Central African Republic averaged -1.47 percent of GDP from 2002 until 2019, reaching an all time high of 9 percent of GDP in 2006 and a record low of -6.80 percent of GDP in 2013.
 This page provides - Central African Republic Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Central African Republic Government Budget - values, historical data and charts - was last updated on August of 2020.
+Central African Republic Government Budget - values, historical data and charts - was last updated on May of 2021.

 Government Budget in Central African Republic is expected to reach -3.80 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Central African Republic Government Budget is projected to trend around -3.50 percent of GDP in 2022, according to our econometric models.